tjvezina/advent-of-code/README.md

 # advent-of-code

-Solutions to 'Advent of Code' challenges, written in JavaScript with Node.js
+Solutions to 'Advent of Code' challenges, written in TypeScript and run with Node.js

 ## Project Setup